shamanec/GADS/README.md

 * Currently being adopted and sponsored by <a href="https://1crew.com"><img src="https://1crew.com/StaticResources/1Crew_3D.png" alt="1crew" width="50"/><a/>

 ## Features
-* Easy setup
+* Mostly straighforward setup
-* Simple and intuitive UI so you can easily control most of the project config via the browser
+* Web UI to:
+  * See Appium config and other info
+  * Observe device containers data in real time, also see related logs
+  * Observe project logs with messages and timestamps
 * Endpoints to control the project without the UI
 * iOS Appium servers in Docker containers
   - Most of the available functionality of the iOS devices is essentially a wrapper of the amazing [go-ios](https://github.com/danielpaulus/go-ios) project without which none of this would be possible
   - Automatically spin up when registered device is connected/disconnected
   - Self-healing checks to reinstall/restart WebDriverAgent if it fails
   - Selenium Grid 3 connection
-  - Run iOS Appium tests on cheap hardware on much bigger scale with only one host machine
+  - Run iOS Appium tests on cheap hardware on much bigger scale with only one host machine and in isolation
+  - There are some limitations, you can check [Devices setup](./docs/devices-setup.md)
 * Android Appium servers in Docker containers
   - Automatically spin up when registered device is connected/disconnected
   - Selenium Grid 3 connection
-* Simple device control page:
+* Remote device control page:
   1. Device video stream:
     - for iOS the WDA mjpeg stream is used to stream video off the devices
     - for Android minicap is used to stream video off the devices
-  2. Basic remote control:
+  2. Remote control:
     - tap
     - swipe
     - type
-    - Appium itself is used to perform all of these, nothing special
+    - Appium itself is used to perform all of these actions
   3. Information about the device(configuration, installed apps, available apps to install - WIP)
   4. Simple web based 'Appium inspector':
     - Create a new Appium session if none exists - not so useful when you have the actual and much better inspector from Appium